June 4, 2026

 What it solves:

 Why it matters: Customer success lives and dies by timing.
-A Slack assistant helps CSMs stay on top of renewals, escalations, and expansion opportunities.
+A Slack assistant helps CSMs stay on top of renewals, escalations, and expansion opportunities—without constantly checking dashboards or relying on memory.

 5. Sales & Revenue Ops